Macon Medical Malpractice Lawyer

 Do I have a case if my doctor said everything was “within the risk”?

 Not necessarily.
-There’s a difference between a known risk and a preventable mistake.
-If what happened shouldn’t have happened—not just couldn’t be helped—you might still have a case.
+There is a difference between a known risk and a preventable mistake.
+If what happened should not have happened, and a reasonable provider in Macon would have acted differently, you might still have a case.

 What exactly counts as malpractice in Georgia?